Boys Be (EP)

-Boys Be is the second extended play from South Korean boy band Seventeen.
+Boys Be is the second extended play (EP) from South Korean boy band Seventeen.
 It was released on September 10, 2015, by Pledis Entertainment.
 The album consists of five tracks, including the title track, "Mansae".

 Commercial performance

-The EP sold 169,833+ copies in South Korea.
-It peaked at number 2 on the Korean Gaon Chart and number 1 on the US World Billboard Chart.
+The EP sold over 169,833 copies.
+In South Korea, it peaked at number two on the Gaon Chart and number one on Billboard World Albums Chart.